Keratoconus CAIRS — DR BRENDAN CRONIN OPHTHALMOLOGIST

 There is no significant long term risk of failure or rejection with CAIRS

 The procedure involves taking tissue from a corneal donor (someone who has passed away and has donated their eyes for transplantation) and cutting one or two very small ring-shaped segments of this tissue.
-A special laser called a femtosecond laser then cuts a small tunnel in your cornea.
-The donor rings of tissue are then threaded into these tunnels to strengthen your compromised cornea.
-There are 2 big differences between CAIRS and other types of corneal transplants 1.
+These are known as allogenic tissue ring segments, also referred to as shaped corneal segments or allogenic intrastromal ring segments.
+A special laser called a femtosecond laser then cuts a small tunnel in the corneal stroma of the patient's cornea.
+The donor rings of tissue, which are intracorneal ring segments, are then threaded into these tunnels to reshape and stabilize your compromised cornea.
+These corneal ring segments help improve vision in patients with corneal conditions such as moderate keratoconus.
+The ring segments integrate with the host cornea, and it is important to monitor the host cornea post-surgery to ensure proper healing and implant stability.
+There are 2 big differences between CAIRS and other types of corneal transplants: 1.
 None of your cornea is removed in CAIRS.
 2. Only a very small amount of donor tissue is implanted in your cornea.
-This tissue is “non-functioning” meaning that failure or rejection of the graft (which is extremely rare) should not affect the visual outcome.
+This tissue is “non-functioning,” meaning that failure or rejection of the graft (which is extremely rare) should not affect the visual outcome.

 What else does the procedure involve